 It seems like stress and the modern way of living go hand in hand.
 But could stress be one of the factors that might cause fatty liver disease?
-And could it prevent you from reversing your own?
+And even more so, could it prevent you from reversing your condition?

-In this article (which will probably be very long and personal), I will tell you my story and I’m sure many will be able to relate, but also what is the expert opinion in regards to stress and fatty liver (NAFLD – now MASLD).
+In this article (which will probably be very long and personal), I will tell you my story – which is very relatable, imho – but also what is the expert opinion in regards to stress and fatty liver.

 What is stress?

-Stress is indeed a tough beast to fight against, especially since dealing with it usually means removing the source of stress: which, in many cases, is very difficult.
+Stress is indeed a tough beast to fight against, especially since dealing with it usually means removing the source of stress: which, in many cases, is very difficult, as it is a job or a family situation that you cannot simply walk away from

 Before getting to my personal story and how I managed to deal with stress, we’ll discuss the more “technical” aspect – in case that’s what you came here for and nothing else.